hueitan/javascript-sdk-design/README.md

 It depends on your purpose of your SDK service and usage, but there must be **native**, **short**, **fast**, **clean**, **readable** and **testable**.

-Written in native javascript code, compiler language like livescript, coffeescript, typescript and others are not recommend.
+Written in native JavaScript code, compiler language like livescript, coffeescript, typescript and others are not recommend.
-There must be a better way to write your own javascript code in native faster than others.
+There must be a better way to write your own JavaScript code in native faster than others.

 Please don't involve jQuery in your SDK unless it's really important, you can have other jQuery-like libraries, zepto.js, for the DOM manipulation.
-Or if you need the http [ajax request](https://github.com/huei90/javascript-sdk-design#request), use other light library like `window.fetch`.
+Or if you need the http [ajax request](https://github.com/huei90/JavaScript-sdk-design#request), use other light library like `window.fetch`.

 Once every SDK version released, make sure that it can be fitted into older and newer SDK version in the future.
 Therefore, remember to write your **Documentation** for your SDK, comment for your code, unit test and user scenario test.